rivt-info/rivtinfo.github.io/index.rst

 Manual / API
 ------------

-**rivt** is a markup language and framework for writing and publishing documents with an emphasis on template reuse.
+**rivt** is a markup language and framework for writing and publishing engineering documents with an emphasis on template reuse.

-Software for engineering documents is widely available but always presents barriers to resuing and sharing the source files.
-They include high initial and upgrade costs, incompatibility between versions, programs, and operating systems, and limited version control.
+Software for engineering documents is already widely available but there are always barriers to sharing and resuing the document source files.
+They include high initial software and update costs, and incompatibility between various programs, their software updates and limited operating system platforms.
 This leads to similar engineering documents being repeatedly written from scratch for different programs.
 The table below summarizes the features addressed by **rivt** that address this wasted effort.

 **Engineering Document Programs - Compared**